-V.18 - MFA Project Documentation
+III.11.3 - MFA Project Documentation

 The primary degree requirement for the MFA student is a final Project, demonstrating a synthesis of craft, artistic vision and conceptual rigor, as well as professional competence in the specific area of creative research.
-The Comprehensive Examination responses reflect the student's in-depth thinking about the project, including critical analysis and evaluation.
+The Project Reflection demonstrates the student's in-depth thinking about the project, including critical analysis and evaluation.
 Projects are further documented through a visual documentation.

 While Vimeo and website links are welcome to be submitted, static documentation is required.
-Project documentation must be uploaded as a data file to GradCentral.
-After uploading, the Academic Program Coordinator and Media Manager will burn to a data disc for cataloging in the Music/Dance Library.
+Project documentation must be uploaded as a data file to BuckeyeBox and GradCentral.
+After uploading, Academic Program Coordinator shares the files with the Music/Dance Library to create the necessary disc for library archives.

-All Project documentation must be submitted to the Academic Program Coordinator as soon as possible after the Final Examination but no later than published deadline for the Report on Final Examination.
-Project documentation will be housed in the Music/Dance Library for future reference.
+All Project documentation must be submitted to the Academic Program Coordinator or uploaded to GradCentral as soon as possible after the Final Examination but no later than published deadline for the Report on Final Examination.
+Project documentation is housed in the Music/Dance Library for reference.